The following guide is for platforms operating in Australia.

 - You can retry a payment initiation request if the previous request is rejected due to valid business reasons.

 There may be times where an edge case arises, such as an agreed catchup payment for a missed instalment.
-For example, if your agreement is defined with a monthly frequency and the debtor user agrees a one-off extra payment is necessary or desired, you need to consider whether requesting the extra payment would reasonably be interpreted as you acting in accordance with the intent of the approved agreement or not.
+For example, if your agreement is defined with a monthly frequency and the payer user agrees a one-off extra payment is necessary or desired, you need to consider whether requesting the extra payment would reasonably be interpreted as you acting in accordance with the intent of the approved agreement or not.
 You should understand that in such cases, you're at increased risk of a breach call or claim.
 So, you should ensure you (your user) have sufficient records regarding customer permission to support the defence of such a claim.

 - You're liable for agreement claims/disputes, if any are raised by your users for non-compliant payments.
 The claim amount can be more than the actual amount debited (your users can include any losses incurred due to non-complaint debits).